Get the family outside for some fun and fresh air with these hiking tips from an ActivityHero expert.

 Consider Enrolling Kids in an Outdoor Adventure Camp

-While hiking as a family offers certain perks, exploring the outdoors with trained professionals (such as the instructors at Wanderers) provides kids with another level of experience that can be valuable for any child, says Kurt.
+While hiking as a family offers certain perks, exploring the outdoors with trained professionals provides kids with another level of experience that can be valuable for any child, says Kurt.
 For one thing, Kurt’s programs focus on “experiential education.”
 “We’re not just sitting in a classroom learning about where our tap water comes from,” says Kurt.
 “We hike to the reservoirs and/or watersheds that provide our water, and we have discussions about what they are and the natural and human history behind each one.”
 Each day begins with an instructor giving a short talk to prep kids for the day, and then they head out and put those concepts and vocab words to use.
 Each trek is mapped out carefully, with rest stops along the trail where instructors stop to point out special features while giving kids a water break and rest.

 If you’d like to find a great outdoor adventure camp in your area, Kurt suggests you ask a few questions about the staff and their safety practices.
 Find out: